Graham, L. et al

 “I’m really good at getting people’s acronyms.
 Like my roommate?
 Totally OCD,” said Banks.
 “She keeps her side of the dorm creepy organized, and totally freaked out when I left my rotting dishes in the middle of the floor for just 3 weeks.”

-Banks attributes much of her prowess from years of watching Criminal Minds, which she has asked to be counted as extra credit to offset that she has failed every open book quiz to date.
+Banks attributes much of her prowess from years of watching Criminal Minds, which she has asked to be counted as extra credit to offset all her failed open book quizzes.

 Banks also admits it’s hard to convince people to seek professional help after her assessments.